Website-Accessibility-for-business

 As the convenience of online learning grew, it tapped into a growing market.
 Online university learning is expected to reach over US$ four billion in 2023 and is also expected to continue growing.

-Therefore, someone that relies on screen readers can (and should) receive an education online if the university’s courses and applications are accessible.
+Therefore, someone who relies on screen readers can (and should) receive an education online if the university’s courses and applications are accessible.

 More people rely on technology to run daily chores.